Transformer fire in a substation

 If a fire occurs as a result of a failure in a transformer, then the transformer is nearly always a total write off.
 However, the total cost of a transformer fire is typically in the order of 2-3 times the cost of the replacement transformer and can in unfavourable events be many times the cost of the transformer, even without including the cost of loss of supply for customer.

-- Minimise the risk of the transformer fire occurring.
+- Minimize the risk of the transformer fire occurring.

 - Protect the potential fire victims, humans and the remainder of the substation installation from also being fire damaged.